cdebeunne/phd_notes/README.md

 To read:
 ---
-* ProSLAM: Graph SLAM from a Programmer’s Perspective - Schlegel
 * DTAM: Dense Tracking and Mapping in Real-Time - Davison
 * Unsupervised Learning of Lidar Features for Use in a Probabilistic Trajectory Estimator - Barfoot
 * Direct Fisheye Stereo Correspondence Using